BingoBabus/MythicPlusMadness/README.md

 each group will be assigned a random channel to join while they run the dungeon

+The bot isn't perfect and sometimes players are not assigned due to the ratio of member roles.
+Those players will be listed at the end with an Opps! message.
+Some manual assignment will be needed for them

+If a member is in voice channel and missing a tank/healer/dps role then they will be listed out and directed to the roles channel

 #
 ## Installation Guide

-- uhh, I kind of forget :P
 - Have python 3 installed
 - get a discord token from your bot via https://discord.com/developers/applications
+- get the guild id of your server.
+You can do this with developer mode enabled and right clicking on your server name then selecting copy id
-- fill in the token value in the .env file
+- fill in the token and guild id value in the .env file